 The Centre is also hoping to start beekeeping, as well as developing a new labyrinth within an area of the park and further developing the wildflower meadow in the bog garden.

 Castlebank Horticultural Centre is recognised as ‘Volunteer Friendly’ and is always looking for more volunteers to join the team.
 In the summer of 2019, Castlebank and Lanark in Bloom volunteers were jointly presented with the Queen’s Award for Voluntary Service – the equivalent of an MBE for volunteering groups.

-The Fairy Dell is a wild and magical area which also features wood carvings or fairies, woodland creatures and creepy crawlies.
-Children love playing in this area which is full of twisty trees to climb, storytelling chair and a long willow tunnel.
+The Fairy Dell is a wild and magical area which also features wood carvings of fairies, woodland creatures, and creepy crawlies.
+Children love playing in this area which is full of twisty trees to climb, a storytelling chair, and a long willow tunnel.

 The Bog Garden is aptly named as it occupies the site of a former boating pond, and now features a fledgling wildflower meadow, small pond, and three large colourfully planted beds.

 New volunteers are always welcome and they can benefit from meeting new people, working outdoors in the fresh air, and learning new skills.
 As the Centre moves into the next phase of Scotland’s route map out of lockdown, volunteer sessions will be resuming with limited numbers and social distancing in place.
 Sessions will be available for registration in 2-hour blocks on Tuesday and Thursday mornings and afternoons.
 Contact the centre for more information on email@example.com.